subquery/documentation/docs/academy/herocourse/module4.md

 #### Step 6: Query the Project

-Once the docker container is all set and running successfully, which may take a few minutes, open up your browser and navigate to `www.localhost:3000`.
+Once the docker container is up and running successfully, which may take a few minutes, open up your browser and navigate to `www.localhost:3000`.

 This will open up a “playground” where you can create your query.
 Copy the example below and see the results: